Updated: Feb 25

 Soft and creamy, the perfect palette for butter, salt and some crispy heat – the humble potato.
-I usually buy red or yellow potatoes then steam them in a pot with an inch of water and a lid.
+I usually buy red or yellow potatoes because they're creamier and more flavorful than russets.
+In the summer I steam them in a pot with an inch of water and a lid and in the winter I coat them in oil and set them in the oven in a cast iron pan.
 They are done when a fork is inserted easily.
 I precook potatoes and place them in the fridge to cool so they are ready to make into any dish quickly.
 I don’t have the time to cook then roast, fry or mash potatoes at one meal.
 During the rest of the week I have a bowl of potatoes to work from for any easy meal.

 Smash browns – heat 1 tablespoon bacon grease, butter or coconut oil in a cast iron pan and sprinkle with salt.
 Place a whole cooked potato in the hot pan then use the back of a strong spatula to ‘smash’ the potato into the pan.
 Brown that side, then flip and brown the other side.